Wind Damage Repair in Denver, CO — Roof, Siding, Gutters & Exterior Systems

 Most wind damage guidance is written for markets where high winds are occasional events tied to specific storm systems.
 Denver is not that market.
 The Front Range produces wind conditions that are a routine part of the climate, not exceptional weather.

-Sustained wind combined with UV-degraded materials.
 Denver's high-altitude UV environment degrades asphalt shingle sealant strips faster than lower-elevation markets.
 A sealant strip on a 10-year-old Denver roof has been through significantly more UV exposure than the same product at sea level.
 This means Denver roofs become progressively more vulnerable to sealant bond failure — and therefore to wind damage — as they age, and that vulnerability accelerates through the second decade of the roof's life.
-What chinook winds at 60 mph leave intact on a 5-year-old roof, they may not leave intact on a 15-year-old roof with the same initial installation quality.
+What Chinook winds at 60 mph leave intact on a 5-year-old roof, they may not leave intact on a 15-year-old roof with the same initial installation quality.

 What Wind Damage Looks Like on Denver Homes — System by System